almet/notmyidea/content/python/pyconfr-circus.rst

 of Circus.
 Nick Pellegrino made an internship on this topic at Mozilla so we spent some time to review his pull requests.

-A lot of code had been wrote for this so we discussed a bunch of things regarding all of this.
+A lot of code was written for this so we discussed a bunch of things regarding all of this.
 It took us more time than expected (and I still need to spend more time on this to provide appropriate feedback), but it allowed us to have a starting-point about what this clustering thing could be.